-Uncertainties in crustal shear velocities and crustal thickness, defined as the standard deviation of the posterior distribution at each point, are also presented in Figures 19 and 21.
-Uncertainties at shallow depths (Fig. 19b) are highest beneath sedimentary basins due to structural trade-offs, as already discussed, and in the western parts of our model where station density is lowest (e.g., longitudes west of 95°E).
+Uncertainties in crustal shear velocities and crustal thickness, defined as the standard deviation of the posterior distribution at each point, are also presented in Figs 19 and 20.
+Uncertainties at shallow depths (Fig. 19b) are highest beneath sedimentary basins due to structural trade-offs, as already discussed, and in the western parts of our model where station density is lowest (e.g. longitudes west of 95°E).
 In the middle crust (Fig. 19d), on the continent uncertainties are much smaller due to the separation of 20 km depth from crustal interfaces, notably the sediment-crystalline crust boundary and the Moho.
-This is mitigated somewhat in regions with thick sediments (e.g., Songliao basin, North China basins).
+This is mitigated somewhat in regions with thick sediments (e.g. Songliao basin, North China basins).
 Uncertainties are also relatively large in western Tibet and beneath the Tarim basin due to rarified station coverage.
 Offshore, however, uncertainties are much larger at this depth because the crust is thinner and the Moho approaches 20 km in many locations.
 At 40 km depth, the magnitude of the uncertainties (Fig. 19f) is also controlled by the proximity to the Moho.
-East of the North-South gravity lineament uncertainties are large and west of it they are smaller, except near the periphery of Tibet and beneath the Tarim basins where crustal thickness approaches 40 km from above.
+East of the North-South gravity lineament uncertainties are large and west of it they are smaller, except near the periphery of Tibet and beneath the Tarim basins where the Moho approaches this depth from above.
 In contrast, uncertainties beneath the Sea of Japan are quite small.
-Uncertainties in crustal thickness (Fig. 21b) also scale with crustal thickness so that they are largest beneath Tibet and smallest beneath the Sea of Japan and the South China block.
+Uncertainties in crustal thickness (Fig. 20b) also scale with crustal thickness so that they are largest beneath Tibet and smallest beneath the Sea of Japan and the South China block.
 This is largely due to the band-limited content of the data we use.
-Beneath Tibet, for example, the data only extend to 50 sec period, which is not long enough to constrain mantle Vs well and reduce its trade-off with Moho depth.
+Beneath Tibet, for example, the data only extend to 50 s period, which is not long enough to constrain mantle Vs well and reduce its trade-off with Moho depth.

-5.2 Mantle structure and uncertainties
+5.3 Mantle structure and uncertainties

-At 60 km depth (Fig. 20a), which is predominantly in the mantle except beneath parts of Tibet, the highest Vs values occur beneath the major basins including part of the Songliao, Sichuan, and Tarim basins and the Ordos block where Vs > 4.5 km/s.
-Beneath Tibet, the crust is so thick that it envelopes 60 km, and average lower crustal Vs is about 3.7 km/s.
-Uncertainties at this depth (Fig. 20b) also reflect the relative proximity to the nearest discontinuity, which is the Moho, and are higher where the crust is thicker.
-East of the North-South gravity lineament, where Moho lies above 40 km depth, uncertainties average about 70 m/s, which is about 1.5%.
-In many respects, the model is similar at depths of 80 km and 120 km (Figs. 20c,e), and the content of the model at these depths is discussed in the following paragraphs.
-The geographical distributions of uncertainties at 80 km and 120 km are similar (Figs. 20d.f).
-However, uncertainties are larger at 120 km because our band-limited dispersion measurements begin to lose resolution below 100 km.
-The exception to this is beneath South China and Northeast China where we have earthquake derived dispersion measurements, which illustrates why we have taken pains to introduce these measurements.
+At 60 km depth (Fig. 21a), which is predominantly in the mantle except beneath parts of Tibet, the highest Vs values occur beneath the major basins including part of the Songliao, Sichuan, and Tarim basins and the Ordos block where Vs $> 4.5 \, \mathrm{km \, s^{-1}}$ .
+Beneath Tibet, the crust is so thick that it envelopes 60 km, and average lower crustal Vs is about $3.7 \, \mathrm{km \, s^{-1}}$ .
+Uncertainties at this depth (Fig. 21b) also reflect the relative proximity to the nearest discontinuity, which is the Moho, and are higher where the crust is thicker.
+East of the North-South gravity lineament, where Moho lies above $40 \, \mathrm{km}$ depth, uncertainties average about $70 \, \mathrm{m \, s^{-1}}$ , which is about $1.5 \, \mathrm{per}$ cent.